SPD Selector

 Critical installation requirement: Aluminum air terminals cannot directly contact copper components due to galvanic corrosion.
 Bimetallic transition connectors must be used when joining aluminum and copper in lightning protection systems.

-Ideal applications: Inland areas with low humidity, budget-constrained lightning protection projects, and large-scale air terminal installations where weight reduction is beneficial.
+Ideal applications: Inland areas with low humidity, budget-constrained lightning protection projects, and large-scale terminal installations where weight reduction is beneficial.

 Stainless Steel Air Terminals

-Characteristics of stainless steel air terminals:
+Characteristics of stainless steel lightning rods:

 • Electrical conductivity: Lower than copper and aluminum - approximately 2.4% of copper conductivity